-Possibly the most unusual development for a UN-based initiative has been endorsement of the Guiding Principles by FIFA, the governing body of international football, and its knock-on effects.
+Possibly the most unusual development for a UN-based initiative has been endorsement of the UNGPs by FIFA, the governing body of international football.
 FIFA's reach into countries and people's lives is impressive.
-FIFA has 211 national member associations clustered into six regional confederations.
-According to its former president, there are 300 million active participants in football, and 1.6 billion people around the world are involved directly or indirectly in the game.
-After awarding successive World Cups to Russia and Qatar, FIFA was under escalating pressure in 2014 on matters not only of corruption but also of human rights.
-Problems in Russia included its anti-LGBTQ law, the manner of land acquisition by the authorities for tournament purposes, and alleged violations of labor standards in the construction of facilities.
-In Qatar the core issue has been massive violations of migrant workers' rights, who essentially become bonded labor, exploited by recruitment firms and contractors (and even more so by subcontractors) building stadiums and other infrastructure.

-Mary Robinson, former President of Ireland and former UN High Commissioner for Human Rights, and I sent a letter to FIFA's president on behalf of the Institute for Human Rights and
+FIFA has 211 national member associations and six regional confederations.
+According to its former president, there are 300 million active participants in football, and 1.6 billion people around the world are involved directly or indirectly in the game.72 After awarding successive World Cups to Russia and Qatar, FIFA was under escalating pressure in 2014 not only on matters of corruption but also human rights.
+Problems in Russia included its anti-LGBTQ law and the manner of land acquisition by the authorities for tournament purposes.
+In Qatar the core issue is migrant workers who essentially become bonded labor, exploited by recruitment firms and contractors (and even more so by subcontractors) building stadiums and other infrastructure.
+Mary Robinson, former President of Ireland and former UN High Commissioner for Human rights, and I sent a letter to FIFA's president on behalf of the Institute for Human Rights and Business, with which we were both associated.
+73 We referenced these challenges and recommended that FIFA align its policies and practices with the UNGPs.
+FIFA subsequently asked me to produce a report and make recommendations.
+I agreed on the condition that I would have full control over the report's content and that it would be published by Harvard University.
+74 My effort was welcomed by several FIFA sponsors, leading NGOs and workers organizations, including the players union.
+In response to the report, FIFA to date has added a statutory provision committing it to respect all internationally recognized rights.
+It has adopted a human rights policy and established a Human Rights Advisory Board that includes sponsors and representatives from NGOs, labor, and the Office of the High Commissioner for Human Rights.
+Perhaps most important for the people in host countries, FIFA is including